sl-sh-dev/sl-sh/README.md

 sl-sh offers two "hooks" for intercepting commands being executed:
 `__completion_hook` and `__exec_hook`.
 - `__completion_hook` is used to aid in tab completions.
 It takes a varargs and expects a list of string to be returned.
-For convenience 'path and 'default are also allowable return values. 'path represents the list of paths and 'default is 'path concatenated with all valid sl-sh forms.
+For convenience :path and :default are also allowable return values. :path represents the list of paths and :default is :path concatenated with all valid sl-sh forms.
 - `__exec_hook` is an intercept function for every command sent to sl-sh.
 The function takes a string and expects a string or list to be returned.
 The string returned will be evaluated as a sl-sh form and a list will just be evaluated.